Shave 'Em Dry

-Other early versions
+Early versions

 Papa Charlie Jackson's version was recorded around February 1925 in Chicago, and released by Paramount Records in April that year.
 He was accompanied on guitar by Blind Blake.

 James "Boodle It" Wiggins recorded his version around October 1929 in Grafton, Wisconsin.
 With a boogie-woogie accompaniment by the pianist, Charlie Spand, it was also issued by Paramount Records (12916).

 Possibly the most significant version was recorded by Lucille Bogan, although billed as 'Bessie Jackson', on March 5, 1935.
 It was released in July that year by the Banner label of ARC.
 It was also released on Melotone Records (M 13342), Oriole Records (8487), Romeo Records (5487), and Perfect Records (0332).
 Bogan's original recording of "Shave 'Em Dry" (with Walter Roland (piano) and Josh White (guitar)) appears to be a cleaned up version.
 Nevertheless, Bogan's record company did not renew her contract in 1935.
 There were two takes of "Shave 'Em Dry".
 An even more explicit cut was issued much later on a compilation album, Raunchy Business: Hot Nuts & Lollypops (1991).
 The unexpurgated alternate take has explicit sexual references, a unique record of the lyrics sung in after-hours adult clubs.
 According to Keith Briggs' liner notes for Document Records Complete Recordings, these were recorded either for the fun of the recording engineers, or for "clandestine distribution as a 'Party Record.'"
 Briggs notes that Bogan seems to be unfamiliar with the lyrics, reading them as she sings them, potentially surprised by them herself.

 In November 1936, Lil Johnson recorded "New Shave 'Em Dry", with Alfred Bell (trumpet) and Black Bob (piano).
 Her lightness in voice and melodic sympathy did not disguise the relation to Wiggins styled tune.
 It was released by Vocalion Records (13428).